kelvinhokk/cordova-plugin-localization-strings/README.md

 ### Localizing iOS Permissions

-This plugin will help in localize the iOS permission descriptions, for example NSCameraUsageDescription.
-A full list of iOS permissions and other infoPlist strings that can be found here. (https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html "CocoaKeys")
+This plugin will help localize the iOS permission descriptions, for example `NSCameraUsageDescription`.
+A full list of iOS permissions and other `InfoPlist` strings that can be found [here](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html).

 Example usage: